osvasali/my-coe332-hws/homework04/README.md

 ## Build an Image From the Pulled Dockerfile

-1. Download the Dockerfile
-      - Either clone this repository using `git clone` (learn how to clone a repository [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository))
-      - Or copy the Dockerfile contents and paste into your own Dockerflile
   2. Build the image from the Dockerfile
       - `docker build -t <username>/ml_data_analysis:<tag> .` (remember to replace with your own username and tag)
   3. Use your own data or download new input data